harness-community/feature-flag-relay-proxy/README.md

 # general guidance

-the three things you will need to deploy the relay proxy:
+the two things you will need to deploy the relay proxy:

 - ADMIN_SERVICE_TOKEN: a harness api key with project viewer for the projects in which the proxy will cover
   - a single relay proxy instance can cover any combination of projects under a single organization, so an org view key is reccomended